This item is 7 years and 7 months old; some content may no longer be current.

 • Pregnancy – highly teratogenic (see below)

-• Breastfeeding – present in breast milk
+• Breastfeeding – potential toxicity

 • Hepatic impairment – further impairment may occur